Genie Red Light Blinking? (Error Codes + How to Fix Fast)

 FAQ

-1. Why is my Genie beeping?
+Why is my Genie garage door sensor blinking red?

 Conclusion

-A genie garage door opener red light is nothing to fear.
+A Genie garage door opener red light is nothing to fear.

 • Solid Red: It just needs to be reprogrammed.
 (Easy DIY).